PSU-ICDS/icds_docs/docs/packages/anaconda.md

 and indicate the host channel, package version, and download count.

 !!! tip "Select a current, highly-used package from a reputable channel"
-	When selecting a package, se reputable channels such as `conda-forge` and `bio-conda`, or developer channels such as `R`.
+	When selecting a package, use reputable channels such as `conda-forge` and `bio-conda`, or developer channels such as `R`.
 Check for a recent version number.
 	Finally, commonly used packages will have a high download count.